Zahraa985/ZWTC_ToDoApp/README.md

 # To Do Application

-Using MongoDB we created a Fitness Tracker Application.
-You can store and track your workouts with this application.
-In this application we created a Mongo database with a Mongoose schema and made handle routes with Express.
+Using MongoDB we created a ToDo application.
+You can sign in and store your todo list as well as view the weather in the city of your choice.

 ## Authors